 1) Bottega Orafa Del Maestro Alessandro Dari (click for the offcial website)

-Away from the hustle and bustle of the Ponte Vecchio, tucked away is the bespoke jewellers of Alessandro Dari.
+Away from the hustle and bustle of the Ponte Vecchio, tucked away is the bespoke jewellers of Alessandro Dari, a true hidden gem in Florence.
 Though to call it a jewellers is an understatement, it’s more of a museum.
 Before even entering you can hear the enchanting sound of a beating heart, once inside you soon realise that there is something dark and magical about this place.
 The collections are displayed in tower like glass cases, which adds to the beauty and drama of the pieces .
 Each individual piece comes with a description in to what Alessandro was thinking when he was creating them, a fascinating look into the deep corners of his mind.
 You can often find Alessandro hard at work in his studio or playing guitar.
 On meeting him it’s clear to see he is a true artist.

 2) Il Mercato Centrale Firenze (click for the offcial website)